I always knew sooner or later i would end up in the ghetto.

 Having stopped to photograph some kids framed by a long, dark corridor, i turn to find the rest of my group has vanished somewhere inside this labyrinthine, bleak, and decades-old experiment in social housing.
 Like most 1960s modernist low-cost apartment blocks, the White Building will end its days as a slum.
 But it lasted longer than most.
-It even outlasted the death of modernism, the sudden and final throes of which came on July 15, 1972, according to postmodern architect Charles Jencks.
+It even outlasted the death of modernism, the sudden and final throes of which came on 15 July 1972, according to postmodern architect Charles Jencks.
 That was the day the prize-winning Pruitt-Igoe housing development was demolished in St Louis.
-Thirty-three eleven story buildings.
-2870 apartments.
-And, on the original plan, not one playground.
+Thirty-three eleven-storey buildings, 2870 apartments, and, on the original plan, not one playground.

-But in Cambodia, no building is so bad as to be unlivable.
-I walk to the end of the dank corridor, which smells faintly of urine, past a couple of open doors looking in on squalid interiors, to an open breezeway between the blocks.
+But in Cambodia, no building is so messy as to be unlivable.
+I walk to the end of the dank corridor, which smells faintly of urine, past a couple of doors open onto squalid interiors, to an broad and high breezeway between the blocks.
 While not exactly lost, i have no idea where i am heading.
 They must be in here somewhere.
-I'm on a tour of Khmer New Architecture, and am beginning to feel that a walking tour of Phnom Penh, at this time of year, is one of the more arcane forms of madness.
+I'm on a tour of Khmer New Architecture, and am beginning to feel that a walking tour of Phnom Penh - at this time of year - is one of the more arcane forms of madness.

-The offices of The Paper are housed in the Grey Building - the other half of this pigeon pair of Vann Molyvann buildings on the Front du Bassac - and one side of my office looks out over its buzzing, blackened hive, out over a no-man's land of desolate rubble from the recently demolished Dey Krahorm.
-A little over two months ago, 600 thugs and riot police working with developer 7NG descended on this poor community to ruthlessly evict them, destroying everything in their path.
+The offices of The Paper are housed in the Grey Building - one half of this pigeon pair of Vann Molyvann buildings on the Front du Bassac.
+My office looks out over this buzzing, blackened hive, out over a no-man's land of desolate rubble from the recently demolished Dey Krahorm community.
+A little over two months ago, 600 thugs and riot police, seemingly working at the behest of the developer, descended on this poor community to ruthlessly evict them by destroying everything in their path.
 Because we simply must have another shopping mall.

 Police aiming a straight-shot tear gas gun during the final eviction at Dey Krohorm.